Skip to main content

 Step 1: Open campaign settings

-Go to Campaigns → Select your campaign.
+Go to Campaigns and select your campaign.

 Step 2: Navigate to Schedules & launch